voxter/cluecon_drives_car/dashboard/README.md

 # Running

+1. If you're using it, connect the FPV receiver described in [the root README](../README.md).
-Host `car-thing.html`, or open it in a browser.
+2. Host `car-thing.html`, or open it in a browser.